lhapaipai/symfony-vite-dev/docs/src/extra/migration-webpack-encore.md

 ## Configuration

-There is some minor differences with the twig functions
+There is some minor differences with the Twig functions

 ```diff
 // webpack.config.js